-Place of usual residence - is the geographical place where the enumerated person usually resides, and is defined by the location of his/her principal dwelling.
+Place of usual residence - geographical place where the enumerated person usually resides, and is defined by the location of his/her principal dwelling.

-Purpose of visit - refers to as the reason that necessitates the trip, in the absence of which the trip would not have taken place.
+Purpose of visit - the reason that necessitates the trip, in the absence of which the trip would not have taken place.

-Tourism expenditure - is the amount paid for the acquisition of consumption goods and services, as well as valuables, for own use or to give away, for and during tourism trips.
+Tourism expenditure - the amount paid for the acquisition of consumption goods and services, as well as valuables, for own use or to give away, for and during tourism trips.
 These include expenses incurred directly by visitors themselves, as well as costs covered or reimbursed by third parties.